Maratona dles Dolomites: 2011 - 2022 : An aware Maratona

 The theme chosen was DUMAN, TOMORROW.
-9,038 cyclists, including 926 women, started at 6:30 am.
+9,038 cyclists, including 926 women, from 69 countries participated.
 For more than half an hour, racers paraded on the road from La Villa to Corvara and then they tackled the first difficulty of the race, i.e. the Campolongo.
 It was a colourful procession that painted the hairpin turns and that then grew thinner and thinner as the road climbed to the mountain pass.
 These emotions were described live on TV, on the RAI 2 channel, that followed the entire race in a six-hour long sequence of images.
 Participants came from 72 different countries and five continents and were equally subdivided between Italians (50%) and foreigners (50%).
 The theme highlighted the charity initiatives that have been characteristic of the Maratona dles Dolomites-Enel.
 Tomorrow is closely linked to today, as evidenced by the initiatives of solidarity in favour of the Colle Santa Lucia and Livinallongo municipalities, through which the Maratona cyclists have raced for years.
 On 29 October 2018 a storm caused huge damage and destroyed millions of trees, roads and paths.
 For this reason, the Committee of the Maratona dles Dolomites - Enel organized a fund-raising initiative for the two Municipalities using special entries to the race.
 Many Italian celebrities cycled this year including: Martina Colombari, Nicola Savino, Paolo Bettini, Davide Cassani, Robert Kubica, Alex Zanardi, Carlos Checa, Filippo Pozzato, Dorothea Wierer, Lisa Vittozzi, Sofia Goggia, Kristian Ghedina, Vittorio Brumotti, Federico Pellegrino, Maria Canins and others.
 For the third year in a row, the male winner was the Italian Tommaso Elettrico in 4h36’20" followed by Fabio Cini and Vincenzo Pisani, both after 4'.
 The female winner was again Christina Rausch from Germany, followed by Martha Maltha and Simona Parente.